Consensys/doc.teku/docs/reference/cli/index.md

 File containing the [node's private key](../../concepts/p2p-private-key.md).

-If there is not a file present at the path provided, one will be created with a new p2p private key generated and stored inside.
+If a file doesn't exist at the specified path, Teku creates a new file and p2p private key to store inside.

 :::important